The state of suspense that comes after hitting the submit button on your college applications is not an enviable position, to say the least.

 BONUS: LORD OF THE RINGS MARATHON (EXTENDED EDITIONS, OF COURSE)

-I know you all are very busy people, and that these movies came out when you were… what, around a year old?
-But there’s something immeasurably therapeutic about going on this epic adventure with Frodo and Sam and their band of heroes.
+I know you all are very busy people, and that these movies came out before many of you were born, but there’s something immeasurably therapeutic about going on this epic adventure with Frodo and Sam and their band of heroes.
 These films have it all: confronting insurmountable odds, fighting cave trolls and giant spiders, falling in love, and sometimes just falling.
-Even after 19 years, this trilogy still holds up.
+Even after 20 years, this trilogy still holds up.
 I recommend doing a food pairing as well.

 Original post: February 6, 2020